- Thursday 1 June 2023

 - School of Fine Art, History of Art and Cultural Studies

 The Amanda Burton Scholarship was established in 2013.
-The fund was established in memory of Miss Amanda Burton, who took an interest in the University of Leeds and the Audrey and Stanley Burton Scholarships Trust.
-The purpose of these Scholarships is to assist students from the UK/EU to undertake research study in the School of Fine Art, History of Art and Cultural Studies (in the area of Fine Art) at the University of Leeds.
+The fund was established in memory of Miss Amanda Burton, who took an interest in the University of Leeds and the Audrey and Stanley Burton Scholarships Trust.<br /> The purpose of these Scholarships is to assist Home-rated PGRs to undertake research study in the School of Fine Art, History of Art and Cultural Studies (in the area of Fine Art) at the University of Leeds.

 Applicants must hold a First Degree at undergraduate level equivalent to at least a UK Upper Second Class Honours degree.
 Applicants should either have graduated with the appropriate First Degree or be in their final year of study.